 Evil Sounds Raspy: During the verses of "The Dark Eternal Night" from Systematic Chaos, James and Mike resemble an Egyptian God with this kind of voice by singing the melody with heavy distortion on their vocals.

 "My soul is yours, dark master.
-I will fight for you."
-(From "In the Presence of Enemies Part 2")
+I will fight for you." note From "In the Presence of Enemies Part 2"

-Heavy Mithril: Systematic Chaos is full of this, including "In the Presence of Enemies", "Forsaken", "The Ministry of Lost Souls", and "The Dark Eternal Night", which is about the awakening of an evil Egyptian God.
+Heavy Mithril: Systematic Chaos is full of this, including "In the Presence of Enemies", "Forsaken", "The Ministry of Lost Souls", and "The Dark Eternal Night".
 All of these were written by John Petrucci.

 "Misunderstood" from Six Degrees of Inner Turbulence is notable due to the last third or so of the song fitting under this.

 "This Dying Soul", from Train of Thought, also had a very sudden false ending, then about forty seconds of crazy soloing.
 (Not really a nightmare, just... weird)